Relations between China and Korea

 Robe of Korean Emperor during Joseon Dynasty, Gonryongpo (곤룡포).
 Image by Mar del Este available under a Creative Commons License

 In 1592 Korea was invaded by a Japanese army of 200,000 which occupied Pusan, Seoul and Pyongyang.
 In January 1593 the Chinese counter-attacked over Yalu river and pushed back the Japanese.
 A Korean admiral developed turtle boats with curved tops to deflect missiles and managed to hold back the Japanese.
-However the large but ineffective Chinese army ground to a stalemate until the expansionist Japanese emperor died 1596 and the invasion force left Korea.
+However the large but ineffective Chinese army ground to a halt until the expansionist Japanese emperor died in 1596 and the invasion force left Korea.

 The next conquest of Korea followed soon afterwards, the Manchu leader Abahai (1592-1643) conquered Korea in 1637 ahead of the later Manchu conquest of China.
 Korea remained a Manchu protectorate with the Joseon dynasty left to rule the kingdom.
 A period of of two hundred years of peace followed.
 The next conquests of Korea related to foreign powers beginning to exert power on China's outer fringes.